Banus/umf_unet/README.md

 This is the official implementation of our *Scientific Reports* paper (2022):

-**High-throughput segmentation of unmyelinated axons by deep learning**<br>
+**High-throughput segmentation of unmyelinated axons by deep learning**
 Emanuele Plebani, Natalia P. Biscola, Leif A. Havton, Bartek Rajwa, Abida Sanjana Shemonti, Deborah Jaffey, Terry Powley, Janet R. Keast, Kun-Han Lu & M. Murat Dundar

 Abstract: *Axonal characterizations of connectomes in healthy and disease